Zack-John/balloon-survival-game/README.md

 # balloon-survival-game
-one-screen enemy dodging game where you play as a balloon trying to avoid being popped by bouncing sawblades
+You're a balloon trying to avoid being popped by bouncing sawblades!